Mikejo5000/vsts-docs-pr/docs/build-release/tasks/package/nuget.md

 ![](_img/nuget.png) Install and update NuGet package dependencies, or package and publish NuGet packages.

-If your code depends on NuGet packages, make sure to add this step before your [Visual Studio Build step](../../tasks/build/visual-studio-build.md).
+If your code depends on NuGet packages, make sure to add this step before your [Visual Studio Build step](../build/visual-studio-build.md).
 Also make sure to clear the deprecated **Restore NuGet Packages** checkbox in that step.

 > [!TIP]
 > Looking for help to get started?
-See [Use Team Build to restore and publish NuGet packages](../../../package/build/team-build-nuget.md).
+See the how-to's for [restoring](/vsts/build-release/package/nuget-restore.md) and [publishing](/vsts/build-release/package/nuget-pack-publish.md) packages.

 ## Restore NuGet packages